krnkev/digits/index.md

   * Alerts regarding success or failure of DB updates using [Sweet Alert](https://sweetalert.js.org/).
   * Quality assurance using [ESLint](http://eslint.org) with packages to partially enforce the [Meteor Coding Standards](https://guide.meteor.com/code-style.html) and the [AirBnB Javascript Style Guide](https://github.com/airbnb/javascript).

-The goal of this template is to help you get quickly started doing Meteor development by providing a reasonable directory structure for development and deployment, a set of common extensions to the core framework, and boilerplate code to implement basic page display, navigation, forms, roles, and collection manipulation.
+The goal of this app was simply a practice in how to design and execute a running database for storing and viewing information on people.

-To keep this codebase simple and small, some important capabilities are intentionally excluded from this template:
+To keep this codebase simple and small, some important capabilities are intentionally excluded from this app:

   * Testing.
   * Security (meteor-application-template-react enables the insecure packages)